Barry Sullivan (American actor)

-Biography

 Early years

-Born in New York City, Sullivan was a law student at New York University and Temple University.
-He fell into acting when in college playing semi-pro football.
+Sullivan was born in New York City.
+A law student at New York University and Temple University, he fell into acting when in college playing semi-pro football.
 He was later a department store buyer.

 Career

 Broadway stage, film shorts and radio

 Sullivan's first appearance on Broadway was in I Want a Policeman in 1936.
 That year he was also in R.C.
 Sheriff's St Helena.

 Sullivan appeared in shorts such as Strike!
 You're Out (1936), Broker's Follies (1937), Dime a Dance (1937) (alongside Imogene Coca, June Allyson and Danny Kaye), Dates and Nuts (1937), and Hi-Ho Hollywood (1937).

 He returned to Broadway with roles in All That Glitters (1938) and Eye on the Sparrow (1938) (with a young Montgomery Clift).
 He received attention when he joined the cast of the long running The Man Who Came to Dinner (1939) as Bert Jefferson.
 He was also in Mr Big (1941), Ring Around Elizabeth (1941) and Johnny 2 X 4 (1942).
 Sullivan appeared with Bette Davis on stage in 1960 in The World of Carl Sandburg as a substitute for her husband Gary Merrill.

 In 1950, Sullivan replaced Vincent Price in the role of Leslie Charteris' Simon Templar on the NBC Radio show The Saint.
 Sullivan lasted only two episodes before the show was cancelled.